award

 What does homeowner’s insurance cover?

 • Property damage: this is one of the most common claims made for homeowners insurance claims.
 This occurs when your home has been damaged, and you seek compensation to repair your home.
-If the repairs are very severe, and it requires you to move out and seek temporary housing, your insurance company must pay for it.
+If the repairs are severe and your policy includes Additional Living Expenses coverage, your insurance company may be responsible for temporary housing costs.
+However, this depends on your specific policy limits and exclusions, so it’s crucial to review your homeowner’s insurance agreement or consult with an attorney.

 • Defense: this is an often overlooked policy in homeowners’ insurance coverages.
 Your homeowner’s insurance company must defend you if there have been any claims against you and your property.
 For example, if someone has slipped and fallen on your property, and filed the claim against you, your homeowner’s insurance company must represent you and put your interests first.